 Predictions for the future

 It seems like any country will work in the very near future.
-With the advent and rising popularity of cryptocurrencies, many anonymous cryptocurrency sportsbooks are appearing, and they let you bet regardless of where you live.
+With the advent and rising popularity of cryptocurrencies, many anonymous cryptocurrency sportsbooks are appearing, and they generally let you bet regardless of where you live.

 It is only a matter of time before there will be a major cryptocurrency betting exchange powered by DeFi.
 When that happens, we will truly have a free world when it comes to betting (and finance in general), and that day could come sooner rather than later!

-So perhaps you don’t need to think about the gambling rules when picking your next country – with cryptocurrencies and the decentralized systems crypto brings, it won’t matter where you live, and so you can live whatever place you like the most since everything can potentially be done with cryptocurrencies – including betting.
+So perhaps you don’t need to think about the gambling rules when picking your next country – with cryptocurrencies and the decentralized systems crypto brings, it won’t matter where you live, and so you can live in whatever place you like the most since everything can potentially be done with cryptocurrencies – including betting.